home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 If the integration supports `zeroconf` or `ssdp`, these should be preferred over `dhcp` as it generally offers a better user experience.

-The following example has three matchers consisting of two items, all of which must match for discovery to happen by this config.
+The following example has three matchers consisting of two items.
+All of the items in any of the three matchers must match for discovery to happen by this config.

+For example:

+-  If the `hostname` was `Rachio-XYZ` and the `macaddress` was `00:9D:6B:55:12:AA`, the discovery would happen.
+-  If the `hostname` was `Rachio-XYZ` and the `macaddress` was `00:00:00:55:12:AA`, the discovery would not happen.
+-  If the `hostname` was `NotRachio-XYZ` and the `macaddress` was `00:9D:6B:55:12:AA`, the discovery would not happen.

 ```json
 {